 Start-up strategy: Politicians have forgotten about the financially weak

 The German government proudly presents its start-up strategy, with which it wants to make it easier for founders to set up a company.
-But it clearly falls short in one area.
+But there is one point where it clearly falls short.

-The German government has presented its own strategy to provide better support for startups in Germany.
-That's all well and good, but it's a shame that it made a fundamental mistake.
-But first, let's get to the facts: In the strategy, the German government states that they want more diversity in the startup world.
-Then the Federal Ministry of Economics and Technology dutifully lists a few facts, the main ones being that we have too few women in startups, too few women among investors, and yes, even too few women among those responsible for funding programs.
-The same is more or less true for migrant women and migrant men, he said.
-And the reader can only agree with all this, nod and think to himself: Yes, that's exactly how it is.
-This is followed by a catalog of measures to promote women through all kinds of programs, and an attempt to create parity on investment committees, as well as to make it easier to combine family life with starting a business (this is just an excerpt, the entire catalog can be found here).
+The German government has presented its own strategy to better promote start-ups in Germany.
+That's all well and good in itself, but it's just stupid that it has made a fundamental mistake.
+But first the facts: The strategy states that the German government wants more diversity in the start-up world.
+The Federal Ministry for Economic Affairs then dutifully lists a few facts, which mainly focus on the fact that we have too few women in start-ups, too few women among investors and yes, even too few women among those responsible for funding programs.
+The same is more or less true for migrants.
+And the reader can only agree with all of this, nod and think: yes, that's exactly how it is.
+This is followed by the catalog of measures, which provides for the promotion of women through all kinds of programs, as well as the attempt to create parity in investment committees and to make it easier to combine family life and starting a business (this is just an excerpt, the whole catalog is available here).

 The federal government has not understood diversity

-The problem with this strategy is that the federal government is taking a much too narrow view of diversity.
-Women are to be promoted, women are to be on investment committees, women are to reconcile family and career, and yes, migrants somewhere too.
-But creating diversity in a startup, or even in an entire industry, goes far beyond immigration and percentages of women.
-A female founder once said to me, "It's annoying when everyone in a startup office is white men with white sneakers in their mid-20s.
-But it wouldn't be any better if there were half women standing next to them in white sneakers.
-The sneakers here are, of course, just a metaphor she wanted to use to express: it's no use at all to reduce diversity only to a balanced proportion of women and men.
+The problem with this strategy is that the German government has taken a far too narrow view of diversity.
+Women should be promoted, women should be on investment committees, women should reconcile family and career and yes, migrants should also be promoted somewhere.
+However, creating diversity in a start-up or even in an entire industry goes far beyond immigration and the proportion of women.
+A female founder once told me: "It's annoying when everyone in a start-up office is a white man in white sneakers in his mid-20s.
+But it wouldn't be any better if half of them were women standing there in white sneakers.
+The sneakers are, of course, just a metaphor that she used to express the fact that there is no point in reducing diversity to a balanced proportion of women and men.

 Diversity means bringing together different experiences from different cultural backgrounds and perhaps also different age groups.
 What about the ideas of older people?
-What about the input that minorities can give apart from migrants?
-And above all: What about the start-up ideas that come from people from precarious backgrounds, who don't go to university and whose parents haven't previously paid for three seminars on starting a business?
-The federal government has forgotten all these groups, of which that of the financially weak is the most fatal.
-Because to date, while there are many startups, few address problems such as poverty, the welfare state or hunger.
+What about the input that minorities other than migrants can provide?
+And above all: What about the start-up ideas that come from people from precarious backgrounds, who don't go to university and whose parents haven't already paid for three seminars on starting a business?
+The federal government has forgotten all these groups, the most fatal of which is the financially disadvantaged.
+Although there are still many start-ups today, only a few deal with problems such as poverty, the welfare state or hunger.

-Projects and programs for financially weak people are lacking
+Projects and programs for financially disadvantaged people are lacking

-There are hundreds of banking apps for hip city slickers, but none that will fill out my Hartz 4 application.
-There are hundreds of fancy e-commerce solutions, but hardly any for brokering old clothes.
-And this list could probably be continued almost endlessly.
-But it shows, even in its brevity: No one will care about these (sometimes pressing) problems unless more people who know them in the first place make it into the startup and entrepreneurial world.
-For this, however, completely different support options are needed that start in schools, not only at the Gymnasium, but also at Realschulen, Gesamtschulen and Hauptschulen.
-The federal government promises that there will be great support for female professors and their students, but forgets that, regardless of gender, someone may have a much better idea but simply never make it to university - because there is no money, because there is no education, because there is no support and no belief in him or her.
-This is where the federal government has missed a big lever.
+There are hundreds of banking apps for hip city dwellers, but none that fill out my Hartz 4 application.
+There are hundreds of chic e-commerce solutions, but hardly any for brokering old clothes.
+And this list could probably go on almost indefinitely.
+But it shows in its brevity: Nobody will take care of these (sometimes pressing) problems unless more people who are even aware of them make it into the start-up and entrepreneurial world.
+However, this requires completely different support options that start in schools, not only in grammar schools, but also in secondary schools, comprehensive schools and lower secondary schools.
+The federal government promises that there will be great support for female professors and their students, but forgets that, regardless of gender, someone may have a much better idea but simply never make it to university - because there is a lack of money, a lack of education, a lack of support and a lack of belief in him or her.
+The federal government has missed a big lever here.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?